MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### How is Power BI Embedded different from other Azure services?

-The ISV/developer must have a Power BI account before purchasing Power BI Embedded in Azure.
+You must have a Power BI account before purchasing Power BI Embedded in Azure.
 Your Power BI Embedded deployed region determines your Power BI account.
 Manage your Power BI Embedded resource in Azure to:

 * Scale up/down
 * Add capacity admins